-&lt;sup>4Heckman (1998) considers the economic interpretation of instrumental variable estimators in general.
-The statistical concerns extend to identify the effects of peers on student outcomes.
-Sacerdote (2001) has provided some of the strongest evidence that peer effects exist at the college level by exploiting the fact that roommates are conditionally randomly assigned at Dartmouth college.
-Hoxby (2000) introduces two empirical strategies based on the assumption that students are randomly assigned across classrooms based on gender and race to recover estimates of peer effects free of selection bias.
+Researchers have attempted to overcome the selection bias in one of three ways.
+The most popular method is the use of instrumental variables (see Evans, Oates and Schwab (1992) and Gaviria and Raphael (2001)) to mitigate the correlation between unobservables and peer variables.
+But the statistical properties and economic validity of these instruments are of debate.4 Recently, several studies have exploited credible exogenous variations to identify the effects of peers on student outcomes.
+Sacerdote (2001) has provided some of the strongest evidence that peer effects exist at the college level by exploiting the fact that roommates are conditionally randomly assigned at Dartmouth college.5 Hoxby (2000) introduces two empirical strategies based on the assumption that students are randomly assigned across classrooms based on gender and race to recover estimates of peer effects free of selection bias.
 Alternatively, researchers have acquired or collected rich datasets (see Hanushek, Kain, Markman and Rivkin (2003)) that provide strong controls to capture the selection process.
 We follow the last strategy and use a unique dataset from a county in China's Jiangsu Province.

-The primary goal of this study is to examine whether peer groups affect students' academic achievement in China's secondary schools.
-The secondary school system in China differs markedly from that of the United States.
+The primary goal of this study is to examine whether peer groups affect students'

+academic achievement in China's secondary schools.6 The secondary school system in China differs markedly from that of the United States.
 Its features and institutional structure yield significant benefits for research aimed at identifying the impact of peer group characteristics on academic achievement.
 In particular, i) we are able to separate the effect of teacher quality from peer effects, ii) attrition bias is not a concern in our dataset, and iii) students are assigned into schools based primarily on observable test scores.
 Therefore, the majority of cross sectional variation in a students' peer group is NOT generated by selection on unobservables in our setting.
 A second aim of the study is to investigate in detail how peer groups affect student achievement and discuss the policy implications.